joshbatties/melbourne-house-price-predictor/README.md

     6. Evaluate the final model on the test set.

-You can use the model by:
+You can use the model by running the script:

-    1. TODO

-    2. TODO

-    3. TODO
+>>> python predict.py

 # Data
 The input dataset is a melb_housing.csv created by Joshua Batties